kdave/btrfs-progs/Documentation/btrfs-receive.rst

 -m <ROOTMOUNT>
         the root mount point of the destination filesystem

-        By default the mount point is searched in */proc/self/mounts*.
+        By default the mount point is searched in :file:/proc/self/mounts`.
-        If */proc* is not accessible, e.g. in a chroot environment, use this option to tell us where this filesystem is mounted.
+        If :file:`/proc` is not accessible, e.g. in a chroot environment, use this option to tell us where this filesystem is mounted.

 --force-decompress
-        if the stream contains compressed data (see *--compressed-data* in :doc:`btrfs-send(8)<btrfs-send>`), always decompress it instead of writing it with encoded I/O
+        if the stream contains compressed data (see *--compressed-data* in :doc:`btrfs-send`), always decompress it instead of writing it with encoded I/O

 --dump